ros2/ros2_documentation/source/How-To-Guides/Visualizing-ROS-2-Data-With-Foxglove.rst

 3D panel: View 3D data and visualization markers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Open the panel settings by clicking the gear icon in the upper right Choose the topics you want to display via the topic picker on the left, and configure each topic's visualization settings in the "Edit topic settings" menu.
+Open the panel settings by clicking the gear icon in the upper right.
+Choose the topics you want to display via the topic picker on the left, and configure each topic's visualization settings in the "Edit topic settings" menu.

 Publish marker messages to add primitive shapes (arrows, spheres, etc.) and more complex visualizations (occupancy grids, point clouds, etc.) to your 3D panel's scene.